7 Signs It's Time to End a Friendship

 7. They hurt your self-esteem

-Ending a friendship is never easy, but if all the relationship is doing is lowering your self-confidence and making you doubt yourself, it’s time to find another way.
+It’s never easy to end a friendship, but if all the relationship is doing is lowering your self-confidence and making you doubt yourself, it may be time to reconsider things.It might interest you...